niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

   - Similar Incidents
   - Change Risk
 - Create `Policies` for Story creation and Runbook assignment
-- Integrate AI Manager with `Ansible Tower` and create Runbooks in AI Manager
+- Integrate AIManager with `Ansible Tower` and create Runbooks in AIManager
 - Create a RobotShop Application `Topology`
-- Integrate AI Manager with `Slack`
+- Integrate AIManager with `Slack`

 ### Those are the Topics that you are going to work on during this Training: